 The Company aims to enhance stockholder value while managing risk.
 One of the metrics that we use to measure our performance is book value per share.
-The chart below shows that the Company has increased its book value per share at a compound annual growth rate (CAGR) of 8.5% from December 31, 2007 to June 30, 2024, 8.7% from December 31, 2013 to June 30, 2024 and 10.8% from December 31, 2018 to June 30, 2024.
+The following chart shows that the Company has increased its book value per share at a compound annual growth rate (CAGR) of 8.2% since December 31, 2007, 8.2% from December 31, 2013 and 9.8% from December 31, 2018: